verekia/notesapp/README.md

 <img src="/docs/img/redux-bg.png" alt="Redux Logo" width="100" align="left" />

 For data that is not stored on the server, such as client-side-only user preferences (like language or dark mode for instance), I use a state management library.
 I do not feel strongly about any particular library though.
 The landscape is pretty wild, with new libraries coming out regularly.
 The clear default choice is still [Redux](https://redux.js.org/), which can be used in conjunction with [Redux Toolkit](https://redux-toolkit.js.org/) to reduce boilerplate, and [Immer](https://immerjs.github.io/immer/), to make immutability easier to manage.
-It also has a massive community, which is good for support.
+It also has a massive community.

 [MobX](https://mobx.js.org/) is the second most popular choice, but I'd rather not use classes to define my state, and I find the observable pattern less clear than Redux.
 [Zustand](https://zustand.surge.sh/) looks like a great replacement of Redux, but is still quite new.
 [Recoil](https://recoiljs.org/) is Facebook's new take at managing state with atoms instead of a global object, and I really like that approach, but it's still under development and is probably not a very safe choice at the moment.
 [Jotai](https://github.com/pmndrs/jotai) is a lightweight alternative to Recoil, and while still very new, this is the library that I am the most interested in at the moment.